 I give Russell my contact information and the five of us set off.
 I am slower, but Alex asks if I’ll be ok.
 He is sincere and asks twice.
 It makes me feel really good and I am definitely ok on this long, but easier, section.

 The trail wanders up a new valley with the land folding over itself against the river.
-It reminds me of Tuolumne Meadows in Yosemite as the wind gusts and few sprinkles hit me from a sun shower.
+It reminds me of Tuolumne Meadows in Yosemite as the wind gusts and a few sprinkles hit me from a sun shower.
 The ever-present beech – this time a varietal with a white-gray trunk, fanning branches, and tiny, waxy leaves – seem to be sculpted by a Bonsai master, each arm gently holding up its greenery like a tray of delicacies.

 I cross the gentle saddle and plunge down into a new valley with the Boyle river to my right.
 Here, I take a wrong turn onto the horse path and wade through North Island-esque mud, a too-clean hiker pointing out my mistake at the junction.